in Hangzhou

 In 1928, Gong Chengxiang entered the Central Martial Arts Institute of Nanjing (中央國術館), one of the most influential martial arts institutions of modern China.
 There he trained alongside famous martial artists and exchanged knowledge with masters of different styles.
 Together with Cao Yanhai (曹雁海) and Liu Jingyun (劉景雲), he contributed to the preservation and development of a practical fighting system that combined the principles of Tongbiquan, Shaolin Fohaiquan, and Shaolin Zhou Tong Quantui.
 Unlike modern performance-oriented Wushu, this system maintained a strong emphasis on effectiveness, speed, and real combat ability.

 During the Second World War, Gong Chengxiang served as a martial arts instructor for Chinese resistance forces and trained soldiers in close-combat methods.
-He participated in guerrilla warfare and became associated with the famous Great Broadsword Troops (大刀部隊), where traditional weapons and fighting skills were used alongside modern military tactics.
+He participated in guerrilla warfare and became associated with the famous Great Broadsword Troops (Dadao dui 大刀隊), where traditional weapons and fighting skills were used alongside modern military tactics.
 His experience on the battlefield reinforced his belief that martial arts should remain practical and functional rather than merely decorative.

 After the war, Gong settled in Hangzhou in 1947 and continued teaching traditional martial arts.
-He established the Gong Style Shaolin Tongbiquan Association (鞏式少林通臂拳會), transmitting his unique combination of Tongbiquan, Shaolin Fohaiquan, and Shaolin Zhou Tong Quantui to a small number of dedicated disciples.
-His teachings included the Fast Hands of Tongbiquan (通臂快手), Tongbiquan forms, the Thirteen Breaking-Off Hands (十三記絕手), the Eighteen Buddha-Sea Palms (佛海十八掌), Zhou Tong Legs (周腿), and the eighteen traditional weapons.
-The style is made of about 54 techniques combining the three systems above, and it is also called "The Jumping Viper Style."
+He established the Hangzhou Long Boxing Society (Hangzhou changquan 杭州長拳社), later renamed by his students the Gong Style Shaolin Tongbiquan Association (Gongshi Shaolin Tongbiquan Hui 鞏式少林通臂拳會), which transmitted his unique combination of Tongbiquan, Shaolin Fohaiquan, and Shaolin Zhou Tong Quantui to a small number of dedicated disciples.
+His teachings included the Fast Hands of Tongbiquan (Tongbi kuai shou 通臂快手), the Thirteen Breaking-Off Hands (shísān jì jué shou 十三記絕手), the Eighteen Buddha-Sea Palms (Fohai Shiba shou 佛海十八掌), Zhou Tong Legs (Zou Tong Tui 周同腿), and the eighteen traditional weapons.
+The style was arranged by Lucas Christopoulos of about 54 techniques from the three systems above (Shaolin Zhou Tong legs, Shaolin Fohan quan, Cangzhou 24 Tongbiquan) and ten basic forms, and it is also called "The Jumping Snake or jumping Viper Style."
+(Caoshangfei quan 草上飛拳)

 腿如两只手、手如流星、腰如蛇形、脚如鑽形、胆如虎、行 為 鼠、静如處女、動如脱兔 (蝮)。直来横打,横来直打,不招不架,只打一下。你踢我踢,你打我打,指東打西,指上打下,真假虛實見式打式。